CivicActions/ssp-toolkit/appendices/security-irp.md

 - Send a final sitrep to stakeholders.
 - Thank everyone involved for their service.

-#### Communications during the Remediate phase

-- Updates and real time chat should continue as above (updates on the [JIRA Incident ticket](https://project.atlassian.net/issues/?jql=issuetype=Incident), chat in Slack or Google Hangouts).
-- The IC should continue to post updated sitreps on a regular basis (the section on severities, below, suggests time intervals for each level).
-These sitreps should be shared in Slack, in the [JIRA Incident ticket](https://project.atlassian.net/issues/?jql=issuetype=Incident), and with all stakeholders identified during the process (e.g. clients).

 ### Retrospect

+The responding team holds a retrospective to analyze the incident, capture follow-ups and lessons learned, and write a formal report.

+Before this process begins, the Incident Commander (IC) should ensure that all relevant information is either copied or linked to the JIRA ticket created during the Assessment phase.

-The final step in handling a security incident is identifying what we can learn from it.
-The IC (or one of the ICs if there were multiple, or a designated other party) should lead a retrospective and develop an incident report.
+The final step in handling a security incident is identifying what can be learned from it.
+The IC (or one of the ICs if there were multiple, or a designated other party such as the Communications Officer) should lead a retrospective and develop an incident report.

-The report should contain:
+The incident report should contain:

 - a timeline of the incident
 - details about how the incident progressed
-- information about the vulnerabilities that led to the incident, or _cause analysis_
+- information about the vulnerabilities that led to the incident, also called a _cause analysis_

-The _cause analysis_ is an important part of this report; the team should use tools such as [Infinite Hows](https://www.kitchensoap.com/2014/11/14/the-infinite-hows-or-the-dangers-of-the-five-whys/) or [Five Whys](https://en.wikipedia.org/wiki/5_Whys) to try to dig into causes, how future incidents could be prevented, how responses could be better in the future, etc.
+The _cause analysis_ is an important part of the incident report.
+Tools such as [Infinite Hows](https://www.kitchensoap.com/2014/11/14/the-infinite-hows-or-the-dangers-of-the-five-whys/) and [Five Whys](https://en.wikipedia.org/wiki/5_Whys) can help the team explore potential causes, prevention, and improved incident response.

-The report should also contain some basic response metrics:
+The incident report should contain these basic response metrics:

-- Discovery method (how did we become aware of the issue?)
+- Discovery method: How did the team become aware of the issue?
-- Time to discovery (how long did it take from when the incident started until we became aware of it?)
+- Time to discovery: How much time passed from the time the incident became active until someone became aware of it?
-- Time to containment (how long did it take from when we became aware until the issue was contained?)
+- Time to containment: How much time passed from the time someone became aware of the incident until the incident was contained?
-- Threat actions (which specific actions -- e.g. phishing, password attacks, etc) -- were taken by the actor)?
+- Threat actions: What actions were taken by the actor?
+For example, phishing, password attacks, etc.

-This report should be posted as a final comment on the [JIRA Incident ticket](https://project.atlassian.net/issues/?jql=issuetype=Incident), which can then be closed.
+The incident report should be posted as a final comment on the JIRA ticket, which can then be closed.

-## Incident Severities
+## Incident severities

-_Note that Project has no High Value Assets (HVAs) or Sensitive Personally Identifiable Information (SPII).
-As such, Project incidents are generally expected to fall into the_ **Low Severity** _bucket._

-Severity ratings drive the actions of the Incident Response Team.
-Below are the severities ratings we use, some examples of incidents that might fall into that bucket, and some guidelines for ICs and Incident Response Teams about how to treat each class of incident.
+The incident severity level determines the actions of the Incident Response Team.
+Severity usually changes during the lifecycle of the incident.

-Note the severities may (and often will) change during the lifecycle of the incident.
-That's normal.

-### 1 - High Severity
+### High severity

-High-severity incidents successfully compromise the confidentiality/integrity of -Sensitive* Personally Identifiable Information (SPII), impact the availability of services for a large number of customers, or have significant financial impact.
+A high severity incident compromises the confidentiality/integrity of Sensitive Personally Identifiable Information (SPII), impacts the availability of services for a large number of customers, or has significant financial impact.
 Examples include:

 - Confirmed breach of SPII
 - Successful root-level compromise of production systems
 - Denial of Service attacks resulting in severe outages

-Guidelines for addressing High-sev issues:
+Guidelines for incident response:

-- Work will likely be 24/7 (e.g. work until the issue is contained).
+- Remediation efforts will likely be continuous until the issue is contained.
-- Responders are empowered to take any step needed to contain the issue, up to and including complete service degradation.
+- Responders may take any action required to contain the issue, including complete service degradation.
-- Sitreps should be sent every hour, or more.
+- Sitreps should be shared every hour, or more frequently.

-### 2 - Medium Severity
+### Medium severity

-Medium-severity incidents represent attempts (possibly un- or not-yet-successful) at breaching PII, or those with limited availability/financial impact.
+A medium severity incident can be an unsuccessful attempt to breach Personally Identifiable Information (PII), an event with limited impact on the availability of services for a large number of customers, or an event with limited financial impact.
 Examples include:

-- Suspected SPII breach
+- Suspected PII breach
-- Targeted (but as-of-yet unsuccessful) attempts to compromise production systems
+- Targeted but unsuccessful attempts to compromise production systems
 - Spam/phishing attacks targeting CivicActions or Project staff
-- DoS attacks resulting in limited service degradation
+- Denial of Service attacks resulting in limited service degradation

-Guidelines for addressing Medium-sev issues:
+Guidelines for incident response:

-- Response should be business-hours.
+- Response should occur during business hours.
-- Responders should attempt to consult stakeholders before causing downtime, but may proceed without them if they can't be contacted in a reasonable time-frame.
+- Responders should attempt to consult stakeholders before causing downtime, but may proceed without consent if stakeholders do not respond in a reasonable time frame.
-- Sitreps should be sent approximately twice a day.
+- Sitreps should be shared approximately twice per day.

-### 3 - Low Severity
+### Low severity

-Low-sev incidents don't affect SPII, and have no availability or financial impact.
+A low severity incident does not affect PII, and has no availability or financial impact.
 Examples include:

-- Attempted compromise of non-important systems (staging/testing instances, etc.)
+- Attempted compromise of non-important systems, for example, staging or testing instances
-- Incidents involving specific employees
-- DoS attacks with no noticeable customer impact
+- Denial of Service attacks with no noticeable customer impact

-Guidelines for addressing Low-sev issues:
+Guidelines for incident response:

-- Response should be business-hours.
+- Response should occur during business hours.
 - Responders should avoid service degradation unless stakeholders agree.
-- Sitreps should be sent approximately daily.
+- Sitreps should be shared daily.